davidebolo1993/panvar/docs/algorithms/call.md

    `[start+prefix[k], start+prefix[k+1])`; intersect with gene intervals → `node_id → genes`.
 A node the
    reference visits at two coordinates (a folded paralog) is tagged with **both** genes — which is why multiplicity alone can't separate them.
-2. **Per-gene CN by competitive realignment (`call`).** For a DUP, each gene's reference sequence is realigned (minimap2, all hits) to each haplotype; same-gene hits that are *target-adjacent but query-disjoint* chain into one copy (a copy split around a missing HERV counts once, via a gap-compressed identity floor); each copy competes across genes by block identity and the winner claims the locus.
+2. **Per-gene CN by competitive realignment (`call`).** Only for a DUP overlapping **≥2 genes** — where graph multiplicity reports the module total but not the per-gene split.
+Each gene's reference sequence is realigned (minimap2, all hits) to each haplotype; same-gene hits that are *target-adjacent but query-disjoint* chain into one copy (a copy split around a missing HERV counts once, via a gap-compressed identity floor); each copy competes across genes by block identity and the winner claims the locus.
+A DUP over a single gene skips realignment entirely: the module total *is* that gene's copy number (so e.g. LPA, one DUP over `LPA` across all haplotypes, costs no per-haplotype alignment).
 3. **Reliability (collapse groups).** Cluster genes where one aligns to another at > 98% block identity over most of its length:
    ```text